The Dow Jones industrial average was up 200 points.

 She was fined $350 in the plea bargain that defers prosecution of more serious charges.

-Juneau County Circuit uh Judge John Romer ordered her to pay the fine within 60 days or serve a seven-day sentence.
+Juneau County Circuit Judge John Romer ordered her to pay the fine within 60 days or serve a seven-day sentence.

 Lewis and Alan Bushy, 58, were accused of hiding 90-year-old Magdalene Alvina Middlesworth's body on a toilet in Lewis Bushy's home after she died in March.

-Investigators said that Middlesworth and Lewis were members of a religious sect, that Bushy led, it was called the Order of the Divine Will.
+Investigators said that Middlesworth and Lewis were members of a religious sect that Bushy led.

-Bushy told Lewis that God would revive Middlesworth, who friends and family said was from Washington State.
+Bushy told Lewis that God would revive Middlesworth, who friends and family said was from Washington state.

 The deputy later discovered the elderly woman's rotting body in Lewis Bushy's stench-filled home.